ARC logo Restoration Project

 Where and When

 Bell Creek is located in Redford Township, Michigan and is a tributary of the Upper Branch of the Rouge River.
-Project design began in 2019 with construction starting in the summer of 2022 and is anticipated to be completed in the fall of 2022.
-Maintenance of the vegetation that will be planted as part of the restoration will be done in 2023-2024.
+Project design began in 2019 and construction started in the summer of 2022 and the project was completed in 2023.
+Maintenance of the vegetation that was planted as part of the restoration was done in 2023-2024.

 Invasive species removal